tweag/nickel/doc/manual/typing.md

   = These types are not compatible
 ```

-That's too bad, because in practice the code of `filter` is agnostic with
+That's too bad, because the code of `filter` is in fact agnostic with respect to
-respect to the type of elements of the list.
+the type of elements of the list.
 That is, `filter` is *generic*.
+This can be
-This can be expressed in Nickel with so-called *parametric polymorphism*.
-This
+expressed in Nickel with so-called *parametric polymorphism*.
+This is really
-is really just a pedantic name for some flavour of generics.
-Generic parameters
+just a pedantic name for some flavour of generics.
+Generic parameters are
-are introduced by the keyword `forall`, and can then be used as any other type.
+introduced by the keyword `forall`, and can then be used as any other type.
+We
-We can now fix our example:
+can now fix our example:

 ```nickel
 (let filter : forall a. (a -> Bool) -> List a -> List a in